tournepivoine/shinpokered-fr/README.md

 * Helix Chamber, RacieBeep, loumilouminosus, Orchid, GBCRetro, & catstorm26 - Prototype Pokémon sprites.
 Precise credits are available [here](https://cdn.discordapp.com/attachments/1014321591657709569/1015347305483878521/unknown.png).
 * Vortiene/Vortyne - Reused a bit of code from their pureRGB hack, including their Trainer AI.
 Assisted in bug fixes.
 Used their sprite sheet generator.
 * Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FemC sprites and the Battle Tent.
 * jojobear13 & Mateo - DV/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
 Tweaks were made to make it compatible with the pokered version we worked off of.
+Thanks specifically to Mateo's Red++ for the ferry system!
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld, and generally being an amazing individual.
 * BGVC - Composed the original 4-channel version of the unused Koukan (trading) music.
 * SatoMew - Technical advice.
 * wrulfy - Technical advice.
 * suloku - Technical advice regarding setting where you spawn after beating the Elite Four, Exp.
 All modernisation code
-* Molk - Balancing of some beta Pokemon, most notably Deer.
-* Shellnuts - Balancing of some beta Pokemon, especially Omega; made the type chart suggestions to balance Galarian Moltres properly.
 * 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.
+* Molk - Balancing of some beta Pokemon, most notably Ramoose.
+* Shellnuts - Balancing of some beta Pokemon, especially Omegadge.
+Made the SW97 type chart suggestion to balance Galarian Moltres; this would go on to define the mod's identity.
-* ViWalls - Extremely early adopter of the hack who repeatedly reported bugs and gave general opinions.
+* ViWalls - Extremely early adopter of the hack who reported numerous bugs and gave many useful suggestions as a prime member of our target audience.

 Original README.md proceeding;
 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]